octovolt/octovolt-website/src/markdown/posts/tce-prototype.md

 than my normal octopus logo.
 I also have the
 :a[KiCAD files published on GitHub]{.https://github.com/octovolt/TCE}.

-The front panel holes were a little too small for Alpha 9mm potentiometers, so I had to use tall trim pots instead.
+The front panel holes were a little bit too small for Alpha 9mm potentiometers, so I had to use tall trim pots instead.
 I have revised the front panel to allow the Alpha pots, and I was able to improve the PCB a bit as well.
 As a result, it should be a little bit easier to build.
 And with the Alpha potentiometers offering more connections between the PCB and the front panel, the whole thing